Harris Company: 1980s–2009

 The Harris Company was acquired by Gottschalks in 1998, and the stores were initially renamed Harris-Gottschalks.
 Most of the original Harris stores eventually dropped the name Harris, except the Bakersfield, Indio and Moreno Valley locations, which continued to operate under the Harris-Gottschalks name.
 The original flagship store in downtown San Bernardino closed on January 31, 1999.
 After the downtown San Bernardino store closed, the Riverside store became the largest store in the chain at 204,000 square feet.

 On January 14, 2009, Gottschalks filed for Chapter 11 bankruptcy.
 In March 2009, Gottschalks announced that it had lined up a group of bidders to liquidate the chain, if a buyer was not found by March 30.
 On March 31, Gottschalks announced it would liquidate its remaining stores, and on July 12, 2009 all of the Gottschalks stores were closed.

 Holiday seasons

 The original Harris Company store in downtown San Bernardino and adjacent to Carousel Mall is still remembered today for its magnificent Christmas and Easter promotional displays.
 The family likewise provided lavish holiday decor for its Riverside store and later others, including creative, automated window displays, which became a local tradition for shoppers.
 This continued until 1998, long after most other stores cut back on lavish displays.

 Store locations

-Located on E Street in downtown San Bernardino, the original Harris Company building remains vacant as of November, 2021.
+Located on E Street in downtown San Bernardino, the original Harris Company building was abandoned in 1999, before it was largely destroyed by two separate fires in 2024.